coel/greenyfy/README.md

 Greenyfy
 ========

 Provide an image url and have beards added to all the people.
+Running at: [http://greenyfy.appspot.com/](http://greenyfy.appspot.com/)

 Inspired by mustachify.me and one man's epic beard.